Overview of the Canadian work permit

 The above fees apply per person.
 If the application is for a group (3 or more performing artists), you can pay a maximum of $465 as the application processing fee.
 If the application is for a family (2 or more people), you can pay a maximum of $170 or a maximum of $255 for a group (3 or more performing artists).

-The processing and biometric fees will not be refunded if the application is refused, but the open work permit holder fee is refunded in case of a refusal.
+The processing and biometric fees will not be refunded if the application for a permit is refused, but the open work permit holder fee is refunded in case of a refusal.

 The processing time depends on the country from which you applied and if you need to give biometrics and be available for an interview.